 |A Potawatomi Village.|

-Three are in Michigan: the Huron Potawatomi in the south-central; the Pokagon Potawatomi in southwest and northern Indiana, and the Hannaville Potawatomi of upper peninsula.
+Three are in Michigan: the Huron Potawatomi in the south-central; the Pokagon Potawatomi in the southwest and northern Indiana, and the Hannaville Potawatomi of the upper peninsula.

 The Forest County Potawatomi live in northeast Wisconsin, and the Canadian Potawatomi in southern Ontario have become part of the Walpole Island and the Stoney Point and Kettle Point First Nations.